Applies to: Exchange Server 2013 SP1

 The Windows crimson channel event log infrastructure is used to store the work item results.

 Health mailboxes are used for probe activity.
 Multiple health mailboxes will be created on each mailbox database that exists on the server.

 As illustrated in the following drawing, managed availability includes three main asynchronous components that are constantly doing work.

 Managed Availability Components

 There are three primary categories of probes: recurrent probes, notifications, and checks.
 Recurrent probes are synthetic transactions performed by the system to test the end-to-end user experience.
-Checks are the infrastructure that perform the collection of performance data, including user traffic, and measure the collected data against thresholds that are set to determine spikes in user failures.
-This enables the checks infrastructure to become aware when users are experiencing issues.
+Checks are the infrastructure that performs the collection of performance data, including user traffic, and measure the collected data against thresholds that are set to determine spikes in user failures.
+This measurement capability enables the checks infrastructure to become aware when users are experiencing issues.
 Finally, the notification logic enables the system to take action immediately based on a critical event, without having to wait for the results of the data collected by a probe.
-These are typically exceptions or conditions that can be detected and recognized without a large sample set.
+These exceptions or conditions can be detected and recognized without a large sample set.

 Recurrent probes run every few minutes and check some aspect of service health.
 These probes might transmit an email via Exchange ActiveSync to a monitoring mailbox, they might connect to an RPC endpoint, or they might verify Client Access-to-Mailbox connectivity.

 All probes are defined on Health Manager service startup in the Microsoft.Exchange.ActiveMonitoring\ProbeDefinition crimson channel.
-Each probe definitions has many properties, but the most relevant properties are:
+Each probe definition has many properties, but the most relevant properties are:

 Name: The name of the probe, which begins with a SampleMask of the probe's monitor.